thesse1/webmethods-api-gateway-staging/README.md

 ## Pipelines for API Gateway configurations

-The API Gateway Staging solution includes eight Azure DevOps build pipelines (for each tenant) for deploying API Gateway configurations from the Azure DevOps repository to CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT environments and eight pipelines (for each tenant) for exporting the API Gateway configurations from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT into the Azure DevOps repository.
+The API Gateway Staging solution includes eight Azure DevOps build pipelines (for each tenant) for deploying API Gateway configurations from the Azure DevOps repository (or GitHub repository) to CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT environments and eight pipelines (for each tenant) for exporting the API Gateway configurations from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT into the Azure DevOps repository (or GitHub repository).

 In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on / exported from the target environment.